zuozhenggh/learning-library/forms-to-apex-migration-library/setup-oracle-forms/setup-oracle-forms.md

-# Configuring a development system for Oracle Forms Application
+# Configuring a development system for Oracle Forms Application from Marketplace in OCI

 ## Introduction
 The Oracle Cloud Infrastructure marketplace provides a pre-built Oracle Forms image with necessary client tools and drivers to build the applications.